LucindaX/caviarforfish/content/page/about.md

 subtitle = ""
 +++

-I'm a software engineer with a degree in computer and communications engineering .
+I 'm a software engineer with a degree in computer and communications engineering .

 Besides programming , I've worked as a production assistant and editor on several projects with media companies , a hobby that turned into a job .